We host fantastic events in the NORAD Mill event space!

 We buy, sell and trade used and new vinyl records, compact discs, cassettes, and other music merchandise and equipment.
 Come check out our brick and mortar location, or browse our collections online in our Discogs profile (user name "tooner")

-At Berkshire Kettlebells we train to become resilient.
+At Berkshire Strength we train to become resilient.
 Our training philosophy emphasizes movement quality and a functional approach to strength building.
 Using the right tools in the right way we adapt our bodies to their original purpose...moving well.

 My work encompasses several modes of expression that share a common visual language despite differences in materials and construction.
 Linear elements in the two-dimensional work translate into tactile fibrous forms in sculptures and environmental installations, which in turn influence the woven and drawn imagery.